Back to jobs

 We’d love to hear from you if you have:

-• 5+ years of experience in legal operations or legal technology management in a high-growth environment, with strong project management and cross-functional leadership skills.
+• 5+ years of experience in legal operations (including contracting operations in particular) in a high-growth environment, with strong project management and cross-functional leadership skills.

-• Hands-on expertise with Ironclad administration (workflow configuration, templates, troubleshooting) and experience implementing AI or automation tools in legal workflows.
+• Hands-on expertise administering a CLM platform (including workflow configuration, template management, and integrations) and experience implementing AI or automation tools in legal processes.

 • Clear, empathetic communicator with the ability to simplify complexity, influence stakeholders, guide teams through change, and build strong, credible partnerships across the organization.